Selling at a Property Auction

 Your solicitors will be instructed to prepare a legal pack containing special conditions of sale, title documents, leases (where applicable), searches, planning documentation and office copy entries.
 This is done in order to have everything ready for dispatch to interested parties, but before anything is sent out draft sale particulars will be sent to you for approval and/or amendments.

 It is a legal requirement to undertake an AML (Anti-Money Laundering) check for each seller before the auctioneer can start marketing.
-A seller will usually be asked to provide 2 forms of identification (1 photo ID such as your passport or driving licence and 1 proof of address such as a bank statement or utility bill no more than 3 months old) at the time of instruction so this doesn’t cause a delay (this will leave a soft footprint on your credit report but it should not affect your credit rating).
+A seller will usually be asked to provide 2 forms of identification (1 photo ID such as your passport or driving licence and 1 proof of address such as a bank statement or utility bill no more than 3 months old) at the time of instruction so this doesn’t cause a delay.

 4. Selling at a property auction - Organise viewings